yoheinakajima/mindgraph/readme.md

 - InMemoryDatabase: A simple, in-memory graph data structure for quick prototyping and testing.
 Not recommended for production use due to its non-persistent nature.
 - NexusDB: An all-in-one cloud database designed for storing graphs, tables, documents, files, vectors, and more.
 Offers a shared knowledge graph for comprehensive data management and analysis.
 Configuring the Database
+- NebulaGraph: A distributed, scalable, and lightning-fast graph database that supports real-time queries and analytics.
+Ideal for large-scale graph data storage and processing.

 Database integration is controlled through the DATABASE_TYPE environment variable.
-To select a database, set this variable to either memory for the in-memory database or nexusdb for NexusDB integration.
+To select a database, set this variable:

+-  `memory` for the in-memory database.
+-  `nexusdb` for NexusDB integration.
+-  `nebulagraph` for NebulaGraph integration.

 ### Adding New Database Integrations
 To integrate a new database system into MindGraph: